cloudmesh-community/fa18-523-56/project-report/report.md

-Working on this more 10/14
+Working on getting the snapshot in place by 10/14

-Chapter NIFI
+Chapter on NIFI

 Good example: <https://github.com/cloudmesh-community/book/blob/master/chapters/msg/graphql.md>